 Skip to main content

 Bower records your spoken observations and transcribes them in real time using scientific speech recognition trained on domain vocabulary.
-The transcript appears as an editable note, with the original recording attached.
+The transcript becomes an editable note, with the original recording attached.

 1